IacobBobleaje/OpenAi-for-Students/README.md

-Add new terminal
+Add new terminal,
-Type: npm start
+Type: npm start,
-open the localhost link
+Open the localhost link